 Urban Skateboard & Off Road Skateboard

-The urban skateboard has focused on delivering a game-changing electric skateboard by creating an ultra light and compact mode of transportation.
+Urban skateboard has focused on delivering a game changing electric skateboard by creating an ultra light and compact mode of transportation.
 It’s easy for storage and transport.
-Considering most people use skateboards as a commuting transportation tool, lightweight and portable urban skateboards have obtained great popularity among the crowd.
-Some urban skateboard design even allows riders to now travel onboard by aircraft with their board as a carry-on.
+Considering most people use skateboards as a commuting transportation tool, lightweight and portable urban skateboards have obtained great popularity among crowd.
+Some urban skateboard design even allows riders to now travel onboard any aircraft with their board as a carry on.
 However, to achieve the portability, the wheels and decks are unable to survive strong vibration or bumpy ground.
 The ability to climb hills will decline as well.
-In spite of these downsides, an urban skateboard is still a good option for those who are skateboard starters or just purchase electric skateboard for commuting purpose.
+In spite of these downsides, urban skateboard is still a good option for those who are skateboard starters or just purchase electric skateboard for commuting purpose.

 Urban Skateboard VS Off Road Skateboard

-These two styles of skateboards are used for different scenarios and that’s why they differ in the structure and performance.
-Here in this article, we’re going to take a look at the difference between these two skateboard styles.
+These twos styles of skateboards are used for different scenarios and that’s why they differ in the structure and performance.
+Here in this article we’re going to take a look at the difference between these two skateboard styles.

 Urban: Mostly seen in campus, streets or flat roads.